 On the road the drive is full of magnificent scenery and cross some extremely high passes including Gyatsola (5248m).
 The road to Everest diverts off the newly paved Friendship highway near the town of Shegar and turns into bumpy gravel trail, which is still 90km to get to Rongpuk.
 If it is in clear weather, you can have a glimpse of 4 mountains which is 8000m high or more, such as: Mt.
 Lhotse (8516m),Mt.
 Everest (8848m), Mt.
 Qowowuyag (8201m),Mt Mayalu (8463m).

-Then in the afternoon around 1:00pm go down from E.B.C back to Shegar, and continue go west to Zhangmu.
+Then in the afternoon, back to Shegar, and continue go west to Gyirong Port.
 The road snaked ever downward.
 After a few switchbacks you will find yourselves in a lush ravine with waterfalls bursting from the mountains on all sides and flowing to a raging river far below.

-Our Guide in Tibet side will drop you off in the morning at the border bridge, you are kindly required to hike on your own to cross the border bridge which is 50m long, then check in Nepal side, you can get the Nepal visa upon arrival with US$ 30, please prepare one photo at passport size to get Nepal Visa.
+In the morning, our Tibetan guide will escort you to Gyirong border.
+Then, you are kindly required to hike on your own to cross the border bridge which is 50m long, then check in Nepal side, you can get the Nepal visa upon arrival with US$ 30, please prepare one photo at passport size to get Nepal Visa.

-After you get to Nepal side, please look for your name sign and find our guide in Nepal side.
-The guide will accompany you in a comfortable vehicle to the hotel in downtown and help you with the check-in procedure.
+After you get to Nepal side, please find our guide.
+The guide will accompany you in a comfortable vehicle to the hotel in downtown (7-8hours’ ride) and help you with the check-in procedure.
 The rest of the day is left for you to have a good rest or to become familiar with the capital city of Nepal by yourself.

 Day 10: Fly from Kathmandu to Paro, then drive to Thimphu